-Research indicates that most accidental deaths involving blind cords happen in the bedroom and occur in children between 16 months and 36 months old, with the majority (more than half) happening at around 23 months.
+Our research has shown that most accidental deaths involving blind cords happen in the bedroom and occur in children aged between 16 months and 36 months, with the majority (more than half) happening at around 23 months.

-These toddlers are mobile, but their heads still weigh proportionately more than their bodies compared to adults and their muscular control is not yet fully developed, which makes them more prone to be unable to free themselves if they become entangled.
+Toddlers are mobile but, compared to adults, their heads still weigh proportionately more than their bodies and their muscular control is not yet fully developed, which makes them more prone to being unable to free themselves if they become entangled.

 In addition, toddlers' windpipes have not yet fully developed and are smaller and less rigid than those of adults and older children.
 This means that they suffocate far more quickly if their necks are constricted.

-As with drowning, toddlers can be strangled quickly and quietly by looped cords with carers in close proximity, potentially unaware of what is happening.
+As with drowning, toddlers can be strangled by looped cords quickly and quietly with carers in close proximity, potentially unaware of what's happening.

-- Install blinds that do not have a cord, particularly in a child's bedroom
+- Install blinds that do not have a looped cord, particularly in a child's bedroom

 - Do not place a child's cot, bed, playpen or highchair near a window

-- Do not hang toys or objects that could be a hazard on the cot or bed
+- Do not hang toys or objects that could be a hazard on a cot or bed

-- Don't hang drawstring bags where a small child could get their head through the loop of the drawstring.
+- Do not hang drawstring bags where a small child could get their head through the loop of the drawstring.